gknowles/dimcli/README.md

     int count;
     cli.opt(&count, "c n count", 1).desc("Times to say hello.");

+    // Or, implicitly allocate the variable when defining the option.
+Then
-    // Or, allocate option variable, returned object acts like a smart
-    // pointer to underlying variable.
-    auto & name = cli.opt<string>("name", "Unknown")
+    // use the returned object like a smart pointer to access it. auto & name = cli.opt<string>("name", "Unknown")
         .desc("Who to greet.");